espocrm/documentation/docs/administration/formula.md

 #### util\generateId

 Generates a unique ID.
 Returns a string.
-Since v6.1.3.
+As of v6.1.3.

 Example: